24 Simple Habits That Can Improve Your Vision

 Foxys Forest Manufacture/Shutterstock

 Could be a spinach quiche, steamed spinach, or maybe Tuscan spinach—sautéed in some olive oil with garlic and raisins.
 Regardless, be sure to get your spinach.
 Studies find that lutein, a nutrient that is particularly abundant in spinach, may prevent age-related macular degeneration and cataracts.
 Ideally, get your lutein in combination with some form of fat (olive oil works great) for the best absorption.
-These are other health reasons you need to start eating spinach right now.

 Cook with red onions, not yellow

 Red onions contain far more quercetin, an antioxidant that is thought to protect against cataracts.
-This is the real reason onions always make you cry.

 Aim your car vents at your feet—not your eyes

 Dry, air-conditioned air will suck the moisture out of eyes like a sponge.
 Aim the vents in your car away from your eyes, or wear sunglasses as a shield.
 Dry eyes can be more than an inconvenience; serious dryness can lead to corneal abrasions and even blindness if left untreated.
+These are the contact lens mistakes that could be hurting your eyes.

 Move your computer screen to just below eye level